-Swiss seen rejecting speedy exit from atomic power
+Swiss reject quick exit from atomic power

 Switzerland has a 2050 energy strategy in which it would gradually replace nuclear power that now supplies about a third of the country's electricity with renewables, including wind and solar.
 The strategy calls for eventual closure of the Swiss reactors, but without a deadline.

-That plan is under threat, however, with the Swiss People's Party, the largest in parliament, aiming to challenge it with a separate referendum on the grounds it is too expensive.
+That plan is under threat, however, with the Swiss People's Party (SVP), the largest in parliament, aiming to challenge it with a separate referendum on the grounds it is too expensive.

+Swiss energy minister Doris Leuthard, at a press conference in Berne following the vote, said she would counter any SVP-led referendum with arguments similar to those that she used when fighting Sunday's initiative.

+"I'm relieved by this outcome, because it allows us the necessary time to transform our energy system," Leuthard told reporters.
+"The people are in agreement - this is something that won't happen overnight."

 Swiss utility BKW AG already plans to shutter Muehleberg in 2019, citing the high costs of maintenance and operations.

-Swiss Green Party advocates for a quicker atomic power exit cited worries about an aging atomic capability, with Beznau I the oldest operating nuclear power station in the world, having been started in 1969.
+Swiss Green Party advocates for a quicker atomic power exit have cited worries about an aging atomic capability, with Beznau I the oldest operating nuclear power station in the world, having been started in 1969.

 That reactor and Leibstadt, the largest Swiss atomic power station, have been offline for months following maintenance issues, including the discovery of discoloration in eight cladding tubes used to encase Leibstadt's fuel rods.

-(Reporting by John Miller; Editing by Andrew Bolton)
+Reporting by John Miller; Editing by Andrew Bolton